Conference Room Setups — 1

 Either a laptop or desktop computer may be used to host room-based meetings.
 Netbooks are not recommended as room-based system hubs due to the likely number of video streams.

 You’ll probably want to use two or more external USB pan/tilt/zoom (“PTZ”) enabled webcams.
-We recommend the Logitech Orbit or Sony EVI series cameras.
+We recommend the Logitech Orbit or Sony EVI series cameras on this page.
 PTZ will let the remote participants adjust who they’re looking at during the discussion.

-We also recommend using an external USB speakerphone—our preference is the Phoenix Duet—to ensure echo cancellation and appropriate levels of gain and volume.
-If you have a larger area to cover, we recommend multiple Phoenix Duet Executives (not the MT202) or the Phoenix Quattro2.
+We also recommend using an external USB speakerphone—our preference is the Jabra 410 (or 510 for Bluetooth support)—to ensure echo cancellation and appropriate levels of gain and volume.
+If you have a larger area to cover, you may want to try multiple Phoenix Duet Executives (not the MT202) or the Phoenix Quattro2.
 The Quattro2 is designed for larger conference table use and may be daisy chained (“ganged”).
 The Duet Executives are also capable of ganging to allow multipoint placement throughout a room without creating interference or echoes.
 Please note the Duet MT202 does not have ganging capability.

 hoping to hear from you.